 Understanding Autistic Masking from a Neurodivergent-Affirming Perspective

-For many Autistic individuals, the experience of masking is deeply ingrained in daily life.
-Masking, or camouflaging, refers to the conscious or unconscious effort to suppress or hide Autistic traits in order to fit into neurotypical expectations.
+For many Autistic individuals, the experience of masking their Autistic traits is deeply ingrained.
+Masking refers to the conscious or unconscious effort to suppress, camouflage, or hide Autistic traits in order to fit into neurotypical social contexts.
 While this can help individuals navigate social situations, long-term masking often comes at a high cost, leading to burnout, identity confusion, and mental health challenges.
 From a neurodivergent-affirming perspective, understanding and unmasking can be powerful steps toward self-acceptance and well-being.

 What Is Autistic Masking?